Arnaboldo/MCInsurance.jl/README.md

 The primary application is the preparation of examples for a planned co-authored book on market consistent risk management in insurance.<a name="f1back"></a>[^1](#f1)

+__Warning__:  We currently do not consider this package fit for release.
+However, comments, bug reports or pull requests would be very welcome.

 ##Organization of the model

 The model is organized in several blocks.